chrisstef/3-commas-verse/README.md

-## My Commit for Schelling Point Virtual Hackathon
+## My Commit for Schelling Point Virtual Hackathon ⚡

-A crypto web app built for **3Commas** during the Schelling Point Virtual Hackathon on **Gitcoin**.
+A React web app built for **3Commas** during the Schelling Point Virtual Hackathon on **Gitcoin**.
 This project was the top winner in Competition 2: Design a business tool for 3Commas traders!

 ## Deployed Project 🌐